hashcloak/Meson/docs/docs/docs.md

   hashcloak/meson:master
 ```

 It is important that the IPv4 address you use is reachable by the authority node.
 To look at the logs see [Logs](#log-files).
+Also be aware that your provider will have to wait for a [new epoch](#waiting-for-katzenpost-epoch).

 #### Currency Service for the Provider